Frequently Asked Questions

-- We appraise and assign value to all items to be sold.
-If we believe there are items of value that are not within our area of expertise, we may engage an outside appraiser at our expense.
-We welcome your input regarding the value of specific items; however, given our substantial experience in this area, we reserve the right to make all final pricing decisions.
+We appraise and assign a value to all items to be sold.
+If we believe there are valuable items outside our area of expertise, we may engage an outside appraiser at our expense.
+While we welcome input from the family, we reserve the right to make all final pricing decisions.

-- Sales opportunities are maximized through significant marketing tactics including; Advertisements, social media, signs and banners, and estate sale websites.
-The seller will not be responsible for marketing / advertising costs.
+We use a range of marketing tactics to maximize sales opportunities, including advertisements, social media, signs and banners, and estate sale websites.
+The seller will not be responsible for marketing or advertising costs.

 What happens to leftover items?

-- At the end of the sale, leftover items are donated to various charities or left in the home according to the family’s wishes.
-This must be decided at the time of contract execution.
+At the end of the sale, leftover items are donated to various charities or left in the home according to the family’s wishes.
+This decision must be made at the time of contract execution.

 What will be left in the home at the end of the process?

-- Armstrong Estate Sales conducts a “sweep out” of the home making sure it is completely empty and ready for next steps.
-Items we do not dispose of are toxic chemicals, remaining building supplies and tube televisions.
+Armstrong Estate Sales conducts a thorough “sweep out” of the home, ensuring it is completely empty and ready for next steps.
+The only items we do not dispose of are toxic chemicals, remaining building supplies, and tube televisions.

 What is your fee?